Unfair Utilities and First Steps Towards Improving Them

-\begin{example}{\textbf{(Unfairness due to unavailability of $S$).}} Consider \Cref{ex: grade} but with $\rO^D=\{\text{Grade}\}$.
-Then, the policy $\pi(G)=\mathbbm{1}(G\geq 0)$ is $\{\text{Effort}\}$-VoI-fair but seems unacceptable.
+is an $\{A\}$-VoI-fair policy since it is optimal in $\Pi^{\rO^D}$ (and no policy using only either $G$ or $S$ is optimal).
+The same arguments apply if the groups have similar sizes.
+This policy seems intuitively unfair since $S\indep A$ but $\mathbb{P}(G \geq 2 | S=1)>\mathbb{P}(G\geq 3 | S=0)$.
+It is not clear if there is a better realizable policy in $\Pi^{\rO^D}$.
+In \Cref{app: consequences}, we consider what would happen if we enforce demographic parity, equalized odds, or counterfactual fairness in this example.
+In summary, they all suggest different solutions than~\eqref{eq: VoI-fair policy} and can be considered intuitively unfair, too. \end{example} \begin{example}{\textbf{(Unfairness due to unavailability of $S$).}} Consider \Cref{ex: grade} but with $\rO^D=\{\text{Grade}\}$.
+Then, the policy $\pi(G)=\mathbbm{1}(G\geq 0)$ is $\{\text{Abilities}\}$-VoI-fair but seems unacceptable.
 This policy does not manage to adjust for the unwanted discrimination $\alpha S$ in grade.
-In this case, it seems that no policy in $\Pi^{\rO^D}$ is acceptable, and we suggest that we need to collect better data (see \Cref{fig: decision procedure}).
+In this case, it seems that no realizable policy in $\Pi^{\rO^D}$ is ethically acceptable, and we suggest that we need to collect better data (see \Cref{fig: decision procedure}).

-This example also highlights a known fundamental problem with fairness through unawareness: If the policy is not allowed to be a function of $S$, this may reduce our ability to choose an intuitively fair policy because we cannot adjust for biases in the data (\citet{Kusner2017} make a similar point). \end{example} \begin{example}[\textbf{Unfairness due to entangled unwanted discrimination in data.}] Consider again \Cref{ex: grade} with $\rO^D=\{\text{Grade},S\}$.
-Assume now that
+This example also highlights a known fundamental problem with fairness through unawareness: If the policy is not allowed to be a function of $S$, this may reduce our ability to choose an intuitively fair policy because we cannot adjust for biases in the data (\citet{Kusner2017} make a similar point). \end{example} \begin{example}[\textbf{Unfairness due to entangled unwanted discrimination in data}] Consider again \Cref{ex: grade} with $\rO^D=\{\text{Grade},S\}$ and